 They don't stop at online promotions, either … they also help get their physical products and merchandise into their network of record stores, mostly located in North America and Europe.

-The Orchard is what's known as a specialist aggregator, meaning they work with a highly curated clientele for a higher-than-usual fee of 15 - 20% commission.
+The Orchard is what's known as a specialist digital distribution aggregator, meaning they work with a highly curated clientele for a higher-than-usual fee of 15 - 20% commission.
 Specialist aggregators tend to have much greater sway in the industry, as they're only working with top-tier talent.
 It's the DSP equivalent of being signed to a major label like RCA, Universal Music Group, Warner, or EMI.